L3Nerd/appoint-server/README.md

 # APPOINT-Server

+## Requirements

+### Ruby

+ruby must be installed and configured in version >=2.0

+See http://rvm.io/ for easy-to-follow instructions.

+### Setup

+Run following command from the root application folder: `bin/setup`

+This will setup all required ruby gems and the development sqlite database.

+## Start the server

+To start the development server, run the following command from the root application folder:
+`bin/rails server`

+After initializing the server is available at `http://localhost:3000/`.

 ## API

 Examples of this API documentation are FULL examples, means that every parameter is covered (and required!).